mhvue/Book-Sleuth/README.md

 ## To Do:
 * Currently, converting application to Bootstrap 8/9/20
 * Needs work on being mobile friendly
+* Have email functionality so users can email list of saved books

 ## Inspiration:
 This project  was inspired by a team that loves to read.
 We wanted a simple and fast way to find books to read in fast pace life.